-A Stakeholder Engagement Plan (SEP) will be developed for each project, to ensure transparency and meaningful consultation with the affected and interested parties.
+An SEP will be developed for each project, to ensure transparency and meaningful consultation with the project-affected and interested parties.
 Stakeholder engagement and consultations will be conducted throughout the project cycle.
 This will include discussions of project design and impacts as well as multi-stakeholder discussions on these issues during the preparation phase.
-The SEP, along with other social and environmental instruments, will be subject to public consultation and disclosure per requirements of ESS10 and will be treated as a live document to be regularly updated along the pace of project implementation.
+The SEP, along with other E&S instruments, will be subject to public consultation and disclosure per requirements of ESS10 and will be treated as a living document to be regularly updated as needed during project implementation.